nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 For these sampling methods, the number of targeted sequences per group does not take into account the actual number of sequences available in the input data.
-For example, consider a dataset with 200 sequences available from 2023 and 100 sequences available from 2024. ``--group-by year --subsample-max-sequences 300`` is equivalent to ``--group-by year --sequences-per-group 150``.
+For example, consider a dataset with 200 sequences available from 2023 and 100 sequences available from 2024.
+When grouping by ``year``, targeting 300 total sequences is equivalent to targeting 150 sequences per group.
 This will take 150 sequences from 2023 and all 100 sequences from 2024 for a total of 250 sequences, which is less than the target of 300.

 Complex subsampling strategies